umbraco/UmbracoDocs/Fundamentals/Data/Defining-content/index.md

 *Here you'll find an explanation of how content is defined in Umbraco.*

 Before a piece of content can be created it needs to be defined.
 That is why, when opening a blank installation of Umbraco, it is not possible to create content in the __Content__ section.
-All content needs a blueprint that holds information about what kind of data can be stored on the content node, which editors are used, how it is organized, where in the structure it is allowed, and so forth.
+All content needs a blueprint that holds information about what kind of data can be stored on the content node or which editors are used.
+Additionally, it also needs information on how it is organized, where in the structure it is allowed, and so forth.
 This blueprint or definition is called a Document Type.

 ## What is a Document Type?

-In its most basic form, a document type is a form containing fieldsets (or groups) where you can apply rules about where the content can be created, which template(s) are allowed, backoffice icons, and so forth.
+A Document Type contains fieldsets (or groups) where you can apply rules about where the content can be created, allowed template(s), backoffice icons, etc.

-Document Types can define entire pages or more limited content that can be reused on other nodes ie. a SEO group.
+Document Types can define entire pages or more limited content that can be reused on other nodes ie. a Search Engine Optimization (SEO) group.
 This means that you are in complete control of what type of content can be created where.

 Document Types define what an end user sees and can interact with when they are working in the Umbraco backoffice.
-So for a "Blog post" Document Type, if the end user needs to be able to create a thumbnail, or insert a name and an image of an author, then it needs to be defined in the Document Type.
-All blog posts using the "Blog post" Document Type, will then give the end user the choice to fill in a thumbnail, author name, and an author image.
+For a "Blog post" Document Type containing a thumbnail, a name, and an author image, it needs to be defined in the Document Type.
+All blog posts using the "Blog post" Document Type, will allow the end user to fill in a thumbnail, author name, and an author image.

 ### Properties

 Each field on a Document Type is called a property.
 A property is given a name, an alias (used to output the properties contained in a template), and an editor.
 The editor determines what type of data the property will store and the input method.
-There is a wide range of editors available out of the box (textstring, Rich text, media picker, and so forth) and you can customize and add additional editors.
+There is a wide range of property editors available out-of-the box (Textstring, Richtext, Media Picker, and so forth) and you can customize additional editors.

 Some editors require configuration, a configured editor is saved as a Data Type and can be re-used for multiple properties and document types.
 These can be seen in the __Settings__ section under __Data Types__.